innocodive/lets-learn-es2015/Arrays.md

 	console.log(aFrom);     //[2,3,4,5,6]
 ```

-`Array.from()` method can turn into any `Collection Object` method into an Array.
+`Array.from()` method can turn any `Collection Object` method into an Array.
 Collection Objects (Array, Sets, Maps and Strings) are iterables.
 We can create our own iterable just adding `Symbol.iterator` method to it.

 ```javascript
 	let numbers = {